rkruk/R.A.T.-Cyborg-Mouse-on-Linux/README.md

 ***

-#### Linux Xorg server configuration & setup for multi buttons mouse Mad Catz "CYBORG R.A.T."
+#### CYBORG R.A.T. on Linux (Xorg server configuration & setup for multi buttons mouse made by Mad Catz / Saitek)
 ------------------------------------------------------------------------

 ----------
 **Problem:**

-After being plugged, the mouse seems to work, but with some issues :
+After being plugged, the mouse seems to work, but with issues :

--Unable to click button;
+-Unable to operate buttons (open/close windows, etc..);

 -Unable to drag open windows (apps) or move between them;